Mariemzd/HumansForageFoRwd_paper/README.md

 This repository contains multiple scripts and notebooks that should be run as follows:
 Python should be installed before, including all packages found in _requirement.txt_ .

-These scripts were tested on MacOS Version 12.5.1
+These scripts were tested on MacOS Version 12.5.1 with python version 3.9.16

 ### Foraging and RL fitting via maximum likelihood estimation